KencHub/5th-task-genesys/README.md

 4) Create a function that will output the first 100 prime numbers.
 5) Create a function that will return a boolean specifying if a number is a prime number.
 6) Create a function that receives an array of numbers of diverse numbers and returns an array containing only positive numbers.
 7) Write a program that prints the numbers from 1 to 100.
 But for multiples of 3 prints "Fizz" instead of the number and for the multiples of 5 prints "Buzz".
 For numbers which are multiples of both 3 and 5 prints "FizzBuzz".
 8) The marketing team is spending way too much time typing in hashtags.
 Let’s create a hashtag generator for them, our hashtag generator will meet the following criteria;
-        <it must start with a hash symbol, #.
+        <it must start with a hash symbol
         <Ignore all spaces in the input.
         <All words must have their first letter capitalized.
         <If the final result is going to be longer than 140 characters, it should return false.